gowthamkaruturi/transaction_processor/README.md

         * config contains three parameters in it
         * Workers --> This is the config parameter used for number of parallel processors/workers in go
         * Capacity --> this is the configurable circular queue size FilePath --> file path , where the json is stored.
 This is a static location in the root director.
-This can be anything like s3 or a remote location , necessary tooling and code hasto be completed for this to be done.
+This can be anything like s3 or a remote location , necessary tooling and code has to be completed for this to be done.

    models package -->  the models package contains the needed code for all circular queue